Cwmaman: Religion

-Religion played a central role in the life of the village until the second half off the 20th century.
-Seion, Cwmaman remained an active place of worship until its closure, for financial reasons, in 2013.
+Religion played a central role in the life of the village until the second half of the 20th century.
+Seion, a Welsh Baptist chapel, remained an active place of worship until its closure for financial reasons in 2013.
 The congregation still meets at the former Moriah Aman Congregational Chapel, now an evangelical church.
-The third Welsh language chapel in the village was Soar, a Calvinistic Methodist church which closed in the late 1980s and which has now been demolished.
+The third Welsh language chapel in the village was Soar, a Calvinistic Methodist church which closed in the late 1980s and was later demolished.

 Cwmaman was particularly affected by the Religious Revival of 1904-05 which had an impact throughout the Cynon Valley.
 In January 1905 it was reported that meetings were being held every evening at the various chapels and a number of secular organisations had abandoned their meetings for the time being.
 Later that month, another report stated that outdoor meetings were being held in relation to the revival, and that prayer meetings were being held in the mornings at Cwmaman Colliery.

 Regeneration and the community

 Cwmaman was a Communities First area, officially recognised as needing Welsh Assembly support to assist the community solve problems of social disadvantage.

 The Cwmaman Communities First Partnership was established in October 2001 aiming to bring individuals, voluntary groups and public and private sector organisations in the community together to help create a better future for the area.

 Many innovative environmental projects have taken place including the hosting of an environmental festival centred on St Joseph's Church, holding a sculpture exhibition, the development of a community woodland walk, and establishing a Cwmaman Sculpture Trail.

 A range of sculptors have contributed to projects in the village, including Robert Koenig, Dai Edwards, Tom Harvey, Godfrey Phillips, Paul Clarke, Dave Lloyd, Dominic Claire and Peter Boyd.

-On 25 September 2018, scenes for the second series of the historical drama The Crown were filmed in Cwmaman.
+On 25 September 2018, scenes for the third series of the historical drama The Crown were filmed in Cwmaman.
 Local children were asked to volunteer as extras for the scenes, and many houses and Glynhafod Junior School were used as significant parts of the sets for the scenes filmed.